What are the three key areas of software-defined networking?

 SDN lifts the application traffic into virtualised network tunnels, commonly called overlays, which are created whenever a new application is deployed on the network.
 These overlays are managed by the SDN (policy and SDN controllers) and persist as long as the application is instantiated.

-The benefit of this is that if the application moves; say due to a host (server) failure or the need to serve the application from another data centre arises, then the overlay tunnels move in sync with the application without the requirement for network reconfiguration or operator intervention.
+The benefit of this is that if the application moves; say due to a host (server) failure or the need to serve the application from another data center arises, then the overlay tunnels move in sync with the application without the requirement for network reconfiguration or operator intervention.

 The overlays contain all the network programing needed for the application, be that specific security rules or traffic priorities and are managed centrally as templates in the centralised policy system.
 This makes auditing and changing the network conditions simple.